berkeley-scf/tutorial-databases/R-and-Python.md

 # 4 Working with large datasets on disk

-There are a variety of packages that allow you to work with very large datasets on disk without loading them fully into memory.
+There are a variety of packages in R that allow you to work with very large datasets on disk without loading them fully into memory.
 Some of these are also very good at compressing files to reduce disk storage.

 I recommend first considering Arrow or fst as they work well with the usual data frame manipulations, but the other packages mentioned here